EdgeLake/edgelake.github.io/docs/getting_started.md

 **(destination)** - the destination nodes identified by the IP and Port assigned to their [TCP Server configuration](commands/backgound_services.md#enable-the-tcp-service).
 Destination can be represented in any of the following ways:
 * As a comma (or space) separated list of IP-Ports pairs within parenthesis.
-For example: `(139.162.126.241 2048, 172.105.13.202 2048)`
+For example: <code class="language-anylog">(139.162.126.241 2048, 172.105.13.202 2048)</code>
 * For a single destination node - as an IP-Port string (a single destination does not require the parenthesis).
-For example:  `10.0.0.78:20348`
+For example:  <code class="language-anylog">10.0.0.78:20348</code>
 * As variables.
-For example: `!dest_ip !dest_port`
+For example: <code class="language-anylog">!dest_ip !dest_port</code>
 * As a query to the metadata that returns a list of comma separated IPs and Ports.

 Note: If more than a single destination is specified, the destinations are contained in parentheses.